Not all people who exhibit narcissistic traits express them as obviously as bullying.

 You start to doubt yourself and question your abilities and competence.
 You lay awake at night wondering what you’ve done wrong, feeling guilty and ashamed about the rejection you’re experiencing that no one else seems to notice is occurring.

 You hear their criticism in your head while still seeking their approval and hope that you can regain their favour.
 They give you justifications for unplanned or spontaneous changes in your role or agreed plan.
 You eventually become one of the people who is denigrated and invalidated publicly, the scapegoat, for failed projects.
 In the time that this has been happening, they’ve already been grooming their next protégé.
-By the time you’ve experienced the full extent of falling from grace, the narcissistic leader has moved onto their protégé, your replacement.
+By the time you’ve experienced the full extent of falling from grace, the narcissistic leader has moved onto their protégé, your replacement, and cut you from your workplace network.

 Perhaps your bias suggests that the leader is male.
 These behaviours are genderless and are products of toxic workplace cultures and a primal need to survive and succeed at all costs.
 This is essentially what narcissism is about.